Nonmetricity theories and aspects of gauge symmetry: Perihelion shift in

 Let us to give estimates for the classic tests of gravity, in particular for the perihelion shift and for the light bending.
-As above we assume the static, spherically symmetric metric \eqref{sp-symm-met} and we use spherical coordinates, $x^\mu=(t,r,\theta,\vphi)$.
-General nonmetricity $Q_{\alpha\mu\nu}\neq Q_\alpha g_{\mu\nu}$ is considered in the coincident gauge of teleparallel $Z_4$ space.
+As above we assume the static, spherically symmetric metric \eqref{sp-symm-met} in the coincident gauge of teleparallel $Z_4$ space.
 For the planar motion where $\theta=\pi/2$ (this will be the case of interest below) the non-vanishing components of the non-metricity are:

 \bea &&Q_{r00}=2AA_r,\;Q_{rrr}=-2BB_r,\nonumber\\ &&Q_{r\theta\theta}=Q_{r\vphi\vphi}=-2r, \eea while the only non-vanishing component of the vector $Q_\alpha=g^{\kappa\lambda}Q_{\kappa\lambda\alpha}$ is: